pyamsoft/update-hosts/README.md

 ## Options

 ```
-$ ./update-hosts -h
+$ ./update-hosts
-update-hosts[2.8.0]
+update-hosts[3.0.0]

+[Commands]
+  hosts                     Output blocklist in hostsfile format
+  dnsmasq                   Output blocklist in dnsmasq configuration
+  ipset                     Also download ipset sources
+  help                      Display help
+  version                   Display version

 Options:
-   -h | --help             Display help
-   -v | --version          Display version
   -r | --remove             Remove backups
-   -i | --ipset            Also download ipset sources
-   -u | --unbreak          Auto apply the unbreak whitelist
-   -d | --dnsmasq          Output hosts blocklist as dnsmasq configuration
-   --dest-ip [ip-address]  The destination IP to use (0.0.0.0)

-   [OUTPUT]
   --output-hosts [file]     The file to output hosts to (/etc/hosts)
-   --output-ipset [file]   The file to output ipsets to (/etc/ipset.conf)
+  --output-ipset [file]     The file to output ipset to (/etc/ipset.conf)
   --output-dnsmasq [file]   The file to output dnsmasq to (/etc/dnsmasq.d/blocklist.conf)
-   --no-hosts              Do not generate a hosts file (only generate a dnsmasq and/or ipset file)

-   [HOSTS]
   --source [url|file]       Source a hosts file part

-   [IPSET]
   --ipset-name [name]       The name of the ipset (blocklist)
   --sudoloop                Once sudo is claimed, keep hold of it
                             through the entire script.

 [INTERNAL]
   --systemd                 Used by systemd service file
 ```

 ## Disclaimer